ugr-sail/sinergym/docs/source/pages/environments.rst

 The main steps you have to follow are the next:

 1. Add your building file (*epJSON*) to `buildings <https://github.com/ugr-sail/sinergym/tree/main/sinergym/data/buildings>`__.
-   EnergyPlus pretends to work with *JSON* format instead of *IDF* format in their building definitions and simulations.
-Then, Sinergym pretends to work with this format from version 2.4.0 or higher directly.
-You can download a *IDF* file and convert to *epJSON* using their **ConvertInputFormat tool** from EnergyPlus.
+   *EnergyPlus* pretends to work with *JSON* format instead of *IDF* format in their building definitions and simulations.
+Then, *Sinergym* pretends to work with this format from version 2.4.0 or higher directly.
+You can download a *IDF* file and convert to *epJSON* using their **ConvertInputFormat tool** from *EnergyPlus*.
    **Be sure that new epJSON model version is compatible with EnergyPlus version**.

 2. Add your own *EPW* file for weather conditions (section :ref:`Adding new weathers for environments`) or use ours in environment constructor.

 3. *Sinergym* will check that observation and action variables specified in environments constructor are available in the simulation before starting.
-In order to be able to do these checks, you need to ensure that the variables definition are correct.
+You need to ensure that the variables definition are correct.

 4. Use the environment constructor or register your own environment ID `here <https://github.com/ugr-sail/sinergym/blob/main/sinergym/__init__.py>`__ following the same structure than the demo environment.
 You will have to specify environment components.
-  We have examples about how to do it (:ref:`Getting information about building model with Sinergym`, etc).
+   We have examples about how to get environment information in :ref:`Getting information about Sinergym environments`.

 5. Now, you can use your own environment ID with ``gym.make()`` like our documentation examples.

 .. important:: In order to know the available variables, meters, actuators, etc. You can try to do an empty control in the building and look for files
-               such as RDD, MDD, MTD or ``data_available.txt`` file generated with EnergyPlus API in the output folder.
+               such as RDD, MDD, MTD or ``data_available.txt`` file generated with *EnergyPlus* API in the output folder by *Sinergym*.